Learn the Time to Learn: Replay Scheduling in Continual Learning: Introduction

-To this end, we propose learning the time to learn, in which we learn replay schedules of which tasks to replay at different times inspired from human learning~\cite{dempster1989spacing}.
-To show the importance of replay scheduling, we first take an episodic-learning approach where a policy is learned from multiple trials selecting which tasks to replay in a CL scenario.
-In particular, we illustrate in single CL environments by using Monte Carlo tree search (MCTS)~\cite{coulom2006efficient} as an example method that searches for good replay schedules.
-The replay schedules from MCTS are evaluated by measuring the final performance of a network trained on a sequence of CL tasks where the scheduled replay samples have been used for mitigating catastrophic forgetting.
-We use this way to show the importance of replay scheduling given an ideal environment to learn the policy which is infeasible for real-world large scale CL tasks.
-To enable replay scheduling in real-world CL scenarios, we also propose a framework using reinforcement learning (RL)~\cite{sutton2018reinforcement} for learning general policies that can be applied in new CL scenarios without additional training at test time.
-In summary, our contributions are: \begin{itemize}[topsep=1pt, leftmargin=*] \itemsep{0.1mm} \item We propose a new CL setting where historical data is available while the processing time is limited, in order to adjust current CL research closer to real-world needs (Section \ref{sec:problem_setting}).
-In this new setting, we introduce replay scheduling where we learn the time of which tasks to replay (Section \ref{sec:replay_scheduling_in_continual_learning}).
+In this paper, we propose learning the time to learn for CL systems, in which we learn replay schedules of which tasks to replay at different times inspired from human learning~\citep{dempster1989spacing}.
+To demonstrate the benefits of replay scheduling, we perform experiments in an ideal CL environment where multiple trials are allowed to enable searching for the optimal replay schedule.
+We use Monte Carlo tree search (MCTS)~\citep{coulom2006efficient} to find proper replay schedules, which are evaluated by measuring the task performances of a network trained in a CL scenario in which the scheduled replay samples are used for reducing catastrophic forgetting.
+Furthermore, as using MCTS in realistic CL settings is infeasible, we propose a framework using reinforcement learning (RL)~\citep{sutton2018reinforcement} for learning replay scheduling policies.
+Our goal is to learn a general policy that has implicitly explored task relationships during training, such that the policy can be applied to mitigate catastrophic forgetting in new CL scenarios without additional training at test time.
+We evaluate the learned policy by comparing its ability to schedule the replay tasks against fixed scheduling policies, such as equally replaying all tasks.
+In summary, our contributions are: \begin{itemize}[topsep=0pt, leftmargin=*] \itemsep{1pt} \item We propose a new CL setting where historical data is available while the processing time is limited, in order to adjust current CL research closer to real-world needs (Section \ref{sec:problem_setting}).
+In this setting, we introduce replay scheduling where we learn the time of which tasks to replay (Section \ref{sec:replay_scheduling_in_continual_learning}).

-\item We argue that learning the time to learn is essential for CL performance.
-We use MCTS as an example method to illustrate the benefits of replay scheduling in CL, where MCTS searches over finite sets of replay memory compositions at every task (Section \ref{sec:mcts_for_replay_scheduling}).
-We show that the replay schedules from MCTS mitigate catastrophic forgetting efficiently across multiple CL benchmarks for various memory selection and replay methods, and in tiny memory settings (Section \ref{sec:results_on_replay_scheduling_with_mcts}).
+\item To demonstrate the benefits of replay scheduling, we apply MCTS in an ideal CL environment where MCTS searches over a finite set of replay memories at every task (Section \ref{sec:replay_scheduling_in_continual_learning}).
+We show that the found replay schedules efficiently mitigate catastrophic forgetting across multiple benchmarks for various memory selection and replay methods in various CL scenarios (Section \ref{sec:results_on_replay_scheduling_with_mcts}).